Exterior Shading Devices

 Buildings and Trees – Natural Partners

-Deciduous trees planted on the south and on the west will help keep your house cool in the
+Deciduous trees planted on the south and on the west will help keep your facility cool in

 Landscaping Tips – Dependent on Geographic Area